mavroudisv/Crux/README.md

 #Crux in a nutshell

-Crux is a complete system enabling end-users to submit queries for statistics on private data.
-It is designed with Tor in mind, but it can be easily extended to work with other systems too.
+Crux is a privacy-preserving system enabling distributed projects to aggregate and compute statistics on the measurements of their individual nodes.

+More specifically, it is often the case that the statistics collected by the individual nodes of a distributed system contain sensitive information which should not be publicaly released.
+On the other hand, aggregated statistics over the entire network are very useful for administrators, developers, users etc. Crux uses privacy enhancing technologies to compute statistics for the whole deployment, while it preserves the confidentiality of the individual measurements reported by the nodes.

+The novelty of Crux, is that it is not project specific and hence it is an ideal platform for the development of a general purpose privacy-preserving analytics service.

 The system currently supports:
+* Sum
 * Median
 * Mean
 * Variance

-and other statistics can be added if needed.
+we are also working on adding other statistics (requests welcome!).

 ## Usage